 The result is a lethargic, weak cat who drinks too much, pees too much, and doesn’t feel his best.

 What are the symptoms of feline diabetes?

-The two most distinctive symptoms of diabetes are called polydipsia (excessive urination) and polyuria (excessive drinking).
+The two most distinctive symptoms of diabetes are called polydipsia (excessive drinking) and polyuria (excessive urination) .
 Not sure how you’ll remember those words?
-Polydipsia involves a “D” like the word “drink”, but it refers to excessive urination.
-Polyuria sounds like it refers to urination, but this one is about drinking.
+Polydipsia involves a “D” like the word “drink”, and polyuria sounds like it refers to urination.
 Try these words out at your next vet visit!

 Other symptoms of diabetes include sticky sugar-filled urine, a ravenous appetite, lethargy, and weight loss.
 Though obese cats are more likely to develop diabetes, they may lose weight as the disease wears them down.

 Like humans, cats can suffer complications from diabetes.
 Some of the complications include recurrent infections, diabetic neuropathy (nerve dysfunction), and life-threatening diabetic ketoacidosis.